jonty-ward/sei-project-1/README.md

 My first task in styling was to create a colour theme.
 I chose a nautical themed background gradient I created in CSS.
 This involved using a linear gradient as the background colour.
 I then changed the colour of the gridlines, and added some a strong red to compliment the background colour.

 I then decided to try and add some ship images to the ships- I tried to add these in as a background image and have it overflow across all squares.
 This was very fiddly, but I eventually got this to work.
 The problem I had was when I rotated the ship, the background image stayed horizontal.
 This was a problem that had been scratching my head for a long time.
 I decided in the interest of saving time to have a different colour for each ship and added small images to each of the squares, and an image to the buttons instead.
-In order to add the images I had to make them on transparent backgrounds in Photoshop which was much more time consuming that i had thought.
+In order to add the images I had to make them on transparent backgrounds in Photoshop which was much more time consuming that I had thought.
 This small bit of styling took the best part of day 7.

 On day 8 I had a lot I wanted to cram into the project before the deadline.
 I wanted a landing page, a message to the user based on what was happening, audio, and a win screen.
 I also wanted some aspect of responsive design to the site.